ioccc-src/webtool/README.md

 # bin/ioccc.py - the submit tool

-To test the submit tool `bin/ioccc.py` of the docker container, create and activate a python environment, making sure to upgrade everything first:
+To test the submit tool `bin/ioccc.py`, create and activate a python environment, making sure to upgrade everything first:

 ```sh